MicrosoftDocs/fabric-docs/docs/data-science/model-scoring-predict.md

 [!INCLUDE [product-name](../includes/product-name.md)] allows users to operationalize machine learning models with a scalable function called PREDICT, which supports batch scoring in any compute engine.
 Users can generate batch predictions directly from a [!INCLUDE [product-name](../includes/product-name.md)] notebook or from a given model's item page.

-In this article, you'll learn how to call PREDICT both ways, whether you're more comfortable writing code yourself or using a guided UI experience to handle batch scoring for you.
+In this article, you'll learn how to apply PREDICT both ways, whether you're more comfortable writing code yourself or using a guided UI experience to handle batch scoring for you.

 ## Prerequisites